seon9cho/seon9cho/Projects.md

 # Projects

-This is where I have organized my projects, which contains a compilation of various coding and research endeavors, showcasing work in machine learning, numerical methods, optimization, and other computational fields.
+This is where I have organized my projects, which contains a compilation of various coding and research endeavors, demonstrating work in machine learning, numerical methods, optimization, and other computational fields.

 ## Research Projects

-These projects showcase research I have conducted independently or in collaboration with others.
+These projects are research I have conducted independently or in collaboration with others.
 They primarily involve in-depth explorations of complex topics, often involving novel methodologies or advanced techniques in machine learning, signal processing, and mathematical modeling.

 <table>
   <thead>